Vision

 • significant stress related disorders: psychological, somatic and spiritual, even a questioning of their call to serve, and sometimes true spiritual warfare.

-Anthony therefore developed and implemented a short (3 week) multidisciplinary and introductory course, which later became an optional elective unit in a Master of Science in Primary Health Care program at Flinders University in South Australia.
+Anthony therefore developed and implemented a short (3 week) multidisciplinary and introductory course at Flinders University in South Australia, which later became an optional elective unit in a Master of Science in Primary Health Care program at Flinders University in South Australia.

-In 1994, when Anthony retired from Flinders University, the course was established as one for Christian health professionals under an organization called Intermed SA.
-Tabor Adelaide, a theological college, generously provided access to their teaching facilities for the Summer School.
+In 1994, when Anthony retired from Flinders University, the course was refreshed to be suitable Christian health professionals under an organization called Intermed SA.
+Tabor Adelaide, a theological college, generously provided access to their teaching facilities for what became the Intermed Summer School.

 The course, or school, has been variously described as An Introduction or Orientation to Medical Mission or An Introduction to International Health & Development.
 This program has now been given in some form on five continents over the past two decades: Australia, Asia, North America, South America, and Europe.
 Courses have also been adapted for missionaries with non-health care professional backgrounds in Australia, Africa, Brazil and India.
 These have been mainly primary health care workers and teachers who felt called to work in rural or slum areas.